-People who suffered extreme suicidal thoughts from taking Concerta may be able to sue the drug's manufacturer for negligence.
-In order to prevail in a negligence trial, the plaintiff (victim) has the burden to prove the following four elements:
+Kids 13 and younger who suffered severe suicidal tendencies from taking Concerta could have a claim against the drug's manufacturer for negligence.
+In order to win a negligence trial, the plaintiff (victim) needs to prove four things:

 - The defendant(s) owed the plaintiff a duty of care;

 - This breach caused the plaintiff's injury; and